estafette/estafette.io/README.md

 - support many concurrent builds without keeping static agents around at all times.
 - control builds and deployments from one concise manifest file.
-- provide resilience against failure due to preemptible hardware.
+- provide resilience against failure during pipeline execution.
-- have full traceability by not bundling multiple commits in a single pipeline run.
+- have full traceability by building every commit.
 - have zero downtime upgrades and easy rollbacks for Estafette itself.

 ### Usage in your application